carpentries-incubator/scrna-seq-analysis/_episodes/04-Normalization.md

 teaching: 20
 exercises: 10
 questions:
+- "How to manage different files in one object for scRNA-seq?"
-- "What is the workflow for scRNA-seq?"
+- "What is the aim of preprocessing step?"
 objectives:
 - "Describe the Dataset used in this lesson"
 keypoints: